Nunn-Lab-UW/proteomics-analysis-documentation/README.md

 This repository contains the source code for the Nunn Lab's proteomics analysis documentation, which is built using Sphinx and hosted on Read the Docs.

+## Viewing the Documentation

+The compiled documentation is available at: [https://nunnlab-proteomics-analysis.readthedocs.io/](https://nunnlab-proteomics-analysis.readthedocs.io/)

 ## Overview

 The documentation provides detailed instructions and best practices for processing proteomics data using various Nextflow workflows.
 It is intended to be a comprehensive resource for members of the Nunn Lab at the University of Washington.